sdneon/NoHands/README.md

 4. Random image popup at least once every hour.
 5. Optional weather info using Yahoo Weather data: weather condition and temperature.
  * Location (using GPS or predefined locaiton), update interval and temperature units are configurable.
  * Yahoo has 47 different weather conditions.
+These are listed in this [page](http://yunharla.altervista.org/pebble/weather-codes.html).
 Several similar ones with differing adjectives like- isolated, scattered.
    * Isolated is ~10-20% coverage (area affected), and depicted by weather icon in the far distance (so it's partly cropped/clipped).
    * Scattered is ~30-50% coverage, and depicted by weather icon in middle distance (less cropping than for _isolated_).